andymac1091/CASA0005book/docs/01-prac1.md

 **Spatial reference**

 QGIS is similar but different to ArcMap.
-QGIS defaults to the Coordiante Reference System (CRS) WGS 84, or known by its European Petroleum Survey Group (EPSG) code 4326.
+QGIS defaults to the Coordinate Reference System (CRS) WGS 84, or known by its European Petroleum Survey Group (EPSG) code 4326.
 However, when you add your first layer in will default to that CRS.
 We'll go into the background of EPSG next time.

 You can change the CRS by going File > Properties and selecting CRS in the left hand pane.